My life as a table tennis coach and

 Fokus also won the trophy as the best club in a S

-wedish tournament when I was the coach.
+wedish tournament, Safir International, when I was the coach.
 I won Norway's first medals at the Nordic Championships as the coach for the mens team and also the juniors women team.

 A memorable result in Australia was when Logan TTA during my pilot project as State Director of Coaching and Logan coach beat Brisbane TTA 6-0 in the Queensland State League; Brisbane had all the top ranked players!